BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 # Thinking About Database Anomalies

-When working on relational databases there are some guarantees called [ACID](https://en.wikipedia.org/wiki/ACID), but these guarantees are not really so safe than we usually think.
+When working on relational databases there are some guarantees called [ACID](https://en.wikipedia.org/wiki/ACID), but these guarantees are not as safe as we usually think.

 Let's start with a simple situation, imagine that you have a system that holds a balance of each user in some SQL database.